Vehicle Loading Crane (CV) Licence Course

 Participants are required to bring on the first day:

-- Photo ID on the day (e.g. Australian Driver’s Licence, current passport, Proof of Age Card, KeyPass).
+- Photo ID (e.g. Australian Driver’s Licence, current passport, Proof of Age Card, KeyPass).
 If they do not have a Victorian Driver’s Licence, then they will need to bring their photo ID and also an official document stating their current Victorian residential address e.g. bank account statement (with sensitive information blanked out), rent receipt, utility bill, Centrelink Card, etc. If they are unsure, please contact our office before the course date.

 - Their Construction Induction (Red or White) Card, if they have one (not compulsory)